TracieMaria/Student_management_system/README.md

-# Tracy's E-Learning System Documentation
+# Tracy's E-Learning System Documentation django project

 This comprehensive documentation provides everything you need to understand, use, develop, and deploy the Tracy E-Learning System.